22. Inline Assembly

 22.3:12 An output register expression is an expression that is assigned the value of a register.

-22.3:15 A register expression is either an input-output register expression or a simple register expression.
+22.3:16 A register expression is either an input-output register expression, a simple register expression or a const register expression.

 Architecture